cristina1997/Distributed_System_Project/README.md

 ### 5. XML to Java Converter
     Go to Schema.xsd and notice the code there.
 That is the XML code that will be generated into Java code for the models Open your terminal/cmd in the project folder
     > xjc -d "location of your project folder" -p gmit.Model "location of your Schema.xsd file" Press Enter
+    Copy the models from the location folder, where they have been created in the models package in both the RMI and REST projects

 ### 6. Run
 #### RMI